Business Loan vs. Personal Loan

 We’ll unpack all parts of this decision—business loan vs. personal loan—so you’ll be in a position to make a choice and get the capital to grow your business.

-Small business loan products are made for certain use cases.
-In other words, personal loans for personal needs.
-Business loans for business needs.
+How do business loans vs. personal loans compare?
 Both personal and business loans offer a variety of products—starting with easier-to-qualify-for lines of credit, through big long-term loans that can take you through many years.
 But the exact use case of the loan will always tie back to the business itself.
 The same way it wouldn’t make sense to apply sunblock in the dead of night, it also doesn’t make sense to get a student loan to finance an equipment purchase.

 The easy answer is anything!
 Especially if it’s going to help grow the business and boost revenue.
 You can finance inventory, renovate, open a new location, or even buy an existing business.
 That said, you’ll want to have a specific plan in place to put a loan to use.